-Galactic-scale simulations, on the other hand, often lack the necessary resolution to accurately capture star formation and GMC structure, and/or miss important physics to account for a realistic matter cycle \citep{Seo2019, Tress2020, Hatchfield2021, Tress2024, Verwilghen2024, Verwilghen2025}.
-Idealized setups have been developed to mimic GC conditions and inflow by the bar \citep{Moon2021, Moon2022, Moon2023}.
-Still, these models overlook the self-consistent interplay between all the important components acting non-linearly in unison to shape the gas flows in the barred region.
-For instance, instabilities arise in the bar-lanes which are responsible for intermittent inflow towards the CMZ \citep{Wada2004, Sormani2017, Sormani2018}, torques between the gas and the bar are regulating inflow rates, and SF in the bar-lanes can modulate the accretion and the young stars can provide peculiar high-angular momentum feedback sources in the CMZ.
-Moreover, a coherent and systematic comparison of ISM properties and SF in the CMZ with respect to the disk using the same numerical framework is still missing.
-However, it would be extremely useful for highlighting differences and understanding the regulating mechanisms in the GC.
+Galactic-scale simulations, on the other hand, often lack the necessary resolution to accurately capture star formation and GMC structure, and/or they miss important physics that are needed to account for a realistic matter cycle \citep{Seo2019, Tress2020, Hatchfield2021, Tress2024, Verwilghen2024, Verwilghen2025}.
+Idealized setups have been developed to mimic Galactic center conditions and inflow by the bar \citep{Moon2021, Moon2022, Moon2023}.
+These models still overlook the self-consistent interplay between all the important components acting nonlinearly in unison to shape the gas flows in the barred region.
+For instance, instabilities arise in the bar lanes that cause the intermittent inflow toward the CMZ \citep{Wada2004, Sormani2017, Sormani2018}, torques between the gas and the bar regulate inflow rates, and SF in the bar lanes can modulate the accretion and the young stars can provide peculiar high-angular momentum feedback sources in the CMZ.
+Moreover, a coherent and systematic comparison of ISM properties and SF in the CMZ with respect to the disk using the same numerical framework is still lacking.
+However, it would be extremely useful for highlighting differences and understanding the regulating mechanisms in the Galactic Center.